Minor Sherlock Holmes characters: Video games

+Spin-Off Novels

+Pike features in The Spider's Web by Philip Purser-Hallard, where Holmes questions Pike for information about Holmes's current case.
+When Pike says he's not comfortable talking in front of Watson in case anything ends up in The Strand, Watson is initially put out, but takes Pike's point when Pike notes that he has to protect his sources - servants who may lose their jobs without reference if they were exposed - and tries to avoid identifying people who are victims of scandal who would be judged harshly by society just because of association.
+While Watson still shows a distaste for Pike's work, he concedes that the man conducts it in a relatively moral fashion.

 Toby

 Toby is a dog which is used by Sherlock Holmes.
 He appears in The Sign of the Four and is described by Watson as an "ugly long haired, lop-eared creature, half spaniel and half lurcher, brown and white in colour, with a very clumsy waddling gait."
 Though used by Holmes, the dog belongs to Mr. Sherman who keeps a menagerie of creatures at No. 3 Pinchin Lane in Lambeth, in London.
 Toby lives at No. 7 within his house.
 Holmes states he would "rather have Toby's help than that of the whole detective force in London" and requests the dog by name.
 Holmes uses a different tracking dog while in Cambridge in "The Adventure of the Missing Three-Quarter".

 Toby also featured in the 1978 pastische novel Sherlock Holmes vs Dracula; or, The Adventures of the Sanguinary Count by Loren D. Estleman, when Watson and Holmes called on Toby to track Count Dracula after finding him in a meat-packing district – Dracula's carriage having rolled through blood and old entrails – allowing the two to track Dracula to Watson's house in time to learn that he has abducted Mary Watson.